AnthonyDickson/bacteria-project/README.md

 The code for these experiments can be found in python module `experiments`.
 Results can be found in the jupyter notebooks `Classification-Species.ipynb` and `Classification-Gramness.ipynb`.

 There are also a number of notebooks where experiments were run individually.
-The code and results for these experiments can be found in the various notebooks under the directory `individual/`.
+The code and results for these experiments can be found in the various notebooks under the directory `individual_experiments/`.
+Most of these individual experiments are covered in the two jupyter notebooks mentioned above.
+The notebooks that may be of interest are the notebooks that deal with upsampling and other CNN architectures, i.e. notebooks that end with `-upsampling.ipynb` or notebooks starting with `CNN-`.

 # Summary of Results
 ## Species Classification